Since 1959, the Clark family has provided generations of customers a lifetime of boating experiences.

-Then in 1953 Ed bought the farm from his father and built more cabins while he continued to run the flight school.
-But by 1959 it was apparent to him that there was a lot more boating activity around Gananoque, and boaters didn’t have enough spots to keep their boats.
-So one day after contemplating the marina business, Brome Folks and Jack Barrett came up to him and asked if he would build a boat house for them to use.
+In 1953 Ed bought the farm from his father and built cabins while he continued to run the flight school.
+But by 1958 it was apparent to him that the 1000 Islands were becoming world renowned as a premier boating destination and the area lacked boat dockage and storage.
+After long contemplating the marina business, Brome Folks and Jack Barrett came up to him and asked if he would build a boat house for them to use.

 The Clark’s family-friendly nature and dependable reputation are deep kindred traits that continue to drive Clark’s Marina.

 We believe that the Clark name in the local boating industry signifies a dependable reputation, one that has created a boating family culture.
 It is this boating family that keeps driving Clark’s Marina towards a boating experience like none other.